SanzGitHere/react-image-picker/README.md

 - **CSS Styling** – Clean, lightweight UI with no external UI libraries.
 - **Local Images** – Images are loaded from the project folder (no cloud integration).
 - **Fast Build** – Powered by [Vite](https://vitejs.dev/) for quick development and hot reload.

+🖥️ How It Works
+Click on an image from the gallery to select it.
+Selected images are highlighted visually.
+Click a selected image again to trigger a delete confirmation prompt.
+Confirm to remove the image from the selection.

+🛠️ Tech Stack
+React – Frontend library
+Vite – Build tool for lightning-fast dev
+CSS – For styling